apache/nuttx/boards/arm/stm32/stm3220g-eval/README.txt

     There are some special settings to make life with only a Telnet

     CONFIG_RAMLOG=y - Enable the RAM-based logging feature.
-    CONFIG_RAMLOG_CONSOLE=y - Use the RAM logger as the default console.
+    CONFIG_CONSOLE_SYSLOG=y - Use the RAM logger as the default console.
       This means that any console output from non-Telnet threads will go into the circular buffer in RAM.
     CONFIG_RAMLOG_SYSLOG - This enables the RAM-based logger as the